LorchZachery/Capstone_Hololens/AI/README.md

 FileExistsError: [WinError 183] Cannot create a file when that file already exists: 'D:\\HololensIED\\CapstoneAI\\Unaccessed_Images\\loctets.jpeg' -> 'D:\\HololensIED\\CapstoneAI\\Accessed_Images\\loctets.jpeg'"

 This is because the code moves images from the unaccessed folder to the accessed one, so if there are duplicates there and you have restarted the program, the implemented protections to prevent this error will not work.
 Good practice would be to empty the Accessed folder every time you perform a keyboard interrupt to stop the program - something simple to implement would be to do that automatically upon exiting the while loop (it will be an os library command, already imported) - this could be one of the first things you do if you feel it necessary to do so.
+**This should be fixed now, but left just in case it's experienced somewhere else**

 # Suggestions for first-time interactions